Q: How much does a tiny house cost?

 Q: Are tiny houses legal?

 People who are motivated to find solutions to their housing challenges will find the ingenuity in themselves to make it happen.
-The best advice I have on this is to research and learn as much as you can about the community you want to live in, and look for zoning loopholes and friendly neighbors.
+The best advice I have on this is to research and learn as much as you can about the community you want to live in, and look for zoning loopholes and alternative housing friendly neighbors.

-Tiny houses can also be built on foundations with permits if you want to go that route.
-Often the biggest hurdle is getting an exception to the minimum square footage requirement, assuming your location has limits like this set for single-family zones.
-One common loophole is to look for land zoned multi-family and then build multiple tiny houses.
+One common loophole for this is to look for land zoned for multi-family housing (i.e.: apartments) and then get a permit to build a tiny house.
 It’s common for multi-family zoned areas to have no minimum size for dwellings because these zones must allow for small apartments.

 Q: Do I need building permits to build a tiny house?

 If a tiny house is built on a trailer it typically falls into the category of ‘travel trailer’ and building codes don’t normally apply.
 But it is best to build to standard building codes and make sure your house is strong enough to withstand highway speeds.
+A good approach is to build the house with the same materials & methods used in locations subject to hurricanes.

 Q: What kind of toilets do people install in a tiny houses?

 Most people are using composting toilets or RV toilets with waste tanks.
 The most popular composting toilet seems to be the lovable loo, a sawdust toilet developed by Joseph Jenkins.
-Once you get over the idea of pooping in a bucket and covering it with sawdust you’ll realize this simple solution is far more sustainable, sensible, and environmentally friendly than other choices.
+Once you get over the idea of doing your business in a bucket and covering it with sawdust you’ll realize this simple solution is far more sustainable, sensible, and environmentally friendly than other choices.
 It’s virtually free too, which is always a plus.

 The main advantage of commercial composting toilets is that they break down the waste faster by adding air, movement, and heat.
 All of this extra help composts the material faster requiring less storage.
 A simple sawdust toilet also requires a compost bin/pile so it can cook for a couple years.
 After that time the compost is safe for the garden.